 - Have all your ingredients at room temperature.
 This will help the yeast remain active, giving a good rise to your cinnamon roll dough.
 Cold ingredients could lower the temperature of the dough, slowing down the yeast’s activity.

 - Make sure your milk is warm (around 105°F to 115°F).
-Milk that’s too cold will slow or halt the yeast’s activity.
-And milk that’s too hot could kill the yeast.
+Milk that’s too cold will slow or halt the yeast’s activity, and milk that’s too hot could kill the yeast.

 - Dough prefers to rise at a mildly warm temperature, around 75ºF to 80ºF.
 In the winter (when I usually bake these rolls) I let my dough rise in the oven (turned off) with the oven light on.
 This provides a draft-free, warm environment.